leolion3/Simple-File-Transfer-PC/README.md

 For more information, as well as the network protocol used by the application, check out the source code of the Android app on <a href="https://github.com/leolion3/Simple-File-Transferer-Android" target="_blank">Github</a>.

-Licensed in accords with the Apache License 2.0
+Licensed in accords with the Apache License 2.0 License.

 ## Author